For U.S. all that glitters is Olympic gold

 SOCHI, Russia For the United States men's ice hockey team the Sochi Winter Games mission was a simple one - win gold.

-But their 'go big, or go home' philosophy will once again see the Americans return to the United States empty-handed after a lackluster 5-0 effort against Finland in Saturday's bronze medal game.
+But their 'go big, or go home' philosophy will once again see the Americans return to the United States empty-handed after a lacklustre 5-0 effort against Finland in Saturday's bronze medal game.

 For the smiling Finns, all that glitters is not necessarily just Olympic gold, a bronze proving to be a more than adequate consolation prize.